crazy4pi314/scipy-sheets/0_setup-instructions.md

 ## MacOS and Windows

 ### Download Desktop Excel
-Follow the [instructions](https://support.microsoft.com/en-us/office/download-install-or-reinstall-microsoft-365-or-office-2024-on-a-pc-or-mac-4414eaaf-0478-48be-9c42-23adc4716658) for downloading and installing the desktop version of Excel here.
-Use your free/personal M365 account to sign in as the instructions request.
+Download the appropriate [installer](https://www.microsoft.com/en-us/microsoft-365/download-office#download) for your operating system.
+After installing, use your M365 account to sign in.

+If you have a free/personal M365 account, you will likely see a popup when you open Excel asking you to start a 1-month trial or start a 5-day pass.
+Choose either option, or wait until the tutorial where a temporary account will be provided for tutorial attendees.

 ### Install the Anaconda Toolbox
 Install the [Anaconda Toolbox](https://www.anaconda.com/docs/tools/excel/install) for Excel.
 This is an add-in that provides access to the Anaconda Python distribution and its packages directly from Excel.